revanthsenthil/Dcoder-Solved/README.md

-# dCoder
+# Dcoder
-**solutions** for problems and challenges mostly from dCoder.
+**Solutions** for problems and challenges from Dcoder.
-I have added the problem description as a 'comment'  in each code file. this repo is just to store projects, challenges and examples I've encountered on Dcoder.
+I have added the problem description as a 'comment'  in each code file.
+This repo is just to store projects, challenges and examples I've encountered on Dcoder.
 There is no set limit for languages used, but I'm starting with python and java.